michaelmob/docker-funkwhale/README.md

 + `-e PUID` - Optional user ID for volume ownership.
 + `-e PGID` - Optional group ID for volume ownership.
 + `-e FUNKWHALE_HOSTNAME` - Hostname of your Funkwhale instance.
++ `-e NESTED_PROXY` - Set to 1 when container is behind a reverse proxy.
 + `-v /data` - Volume to save media files and database.
 + `-v /music` - Path to your music.
 + `-p 3030:80` - Access Funkwhale on port 3030.